Village Life

-Village Life is an album by jazz pianist Herbie Hancock and Mandinka griot Foday Musa Suso, recorded in Japan and released in 1985.
-Hancock and Suso had worked together as part of a larger ensemble for Hancock's 1984 album Sound-System, and Village Live was recorded shortly after a world tour.
+Village Life is an album by jazz pianist Herbie Hancock and Mandinka griot Foday Musa Suso.
+It was recorded in Japan and released in 1985.
+Hancock and Suso had worked together as part of a larger ensemble for Hancock's 1984 album Sound-System, and Village Life was recorded shortly after a world tour.
 There are no overdubs, Village Life was recorded live in the studio.
+The album was coproduced by Bill Laswell.

+Critical reception

+The Globe and Mail wrote that "Hancock generally adds color in four pieces that move lightly when they move at all...
+Pretty, but ultimately a curio."
+The Christian Science Monitor wrote that "Hancock traces lacy patterns around Suso's native vamps, underscoring the latter's vocals."